yinghao-liu/python100/002/README.md

 pip install tensorflow-gpu
 ```

-For detailed steps to install Tensorflow, follow the[Install OpenCV-Python
+For detailed steps to install OpenCV, follow the [Install OpenCV-Python
 in Ubuntu](https://docs.opencv.org/4.0.0-beta/d2/de6/tutorial_py_setup_in_ubuntu.html).
 A typical user can install OpenCV using the following command: